 Reader 14: The Lord’s enemies will be destroyed;

 Reader 15: The Lord will judge the whole world;

 Based on the TEV

-_ Hannah prayed when she was really unhappy.
+> Hannah prayed when she was really UNhappy.
 She also prayed when she was really, really happy.
 In her prayers she tells God exactly how she feels.
 Together make a list of feeling words.
-Suggest that each child or each worshiper select one that fits them today, then draw or write a prayer to God about that feeling.
+Suggest that each child or each worshiper select one that fits them today, then draw or write a prayer to share that feeling with God.
 Collect prayers in prayer baskets or the offering plates and place them on the Table at the front.

 If I were going to explore apocalyptic themes with children, I’d use the gospel rather than this.
 But, if you do read this text, for the sake of the children read from The Good News Bible (TEV).

-The NRSV translation is full of biblical images that keep the uninitiated from hearing the joy in the psalm.
-The TEV translation omits those images and provides a great prayer of praise for the Sunday before Thanksgiving.
+The NRSV translation is full of biblical images that keep the uninitiated from feeling the joy in the psalm.
+The TEV translation omits those images and provides a great prayer of praise.
 Children will not hear every line, but will hear thankful lines here and there.

 Hebrews 10: 11-14, (15-18), 19-25

 > The key phrase for children is “he sat down at the right hand of God.”
 It is the answer to the question “where is Jesus now?”
 Jesus is with God and is Lord!
 Add the word Lord! in big letters in a prominent place on your Hebrews word poster.
 Then explore verses 19 -25 which answer the question “what shall we do for Lord Jesus?”